Gurdwara Fatehgarh Sahib: Gurudwara Burj Mata Gujri

 At this site Baba Zorawar Singh ji and Baba Fateh Singh ji, the two younger sons of tenth guru of sikhs Guru Gobind Singh and his mother were kept in confinement by Wazir Khan.
 The fort was known as Thanda Burj, and was considered a cool place during the summer.
 However, it was a punishment for Guru's sons and his mother to be kept here in extreme winter.
 It was at this place that Mata Gujri collapsed on hearing the news of the martyrdom of her grandsons.
 Later on, Gurdwara Mata Gujri was constructed here.

 Gurudwara Shahid Ganj

 The Gurudwara Shahid Ganj was built to commemorate the memory of the brave Sikhs who were killed while fighting with Mughal forces under the banner of Banda Singh Bahadur.
 They were cremated here.

-Todar Mal Jain Hall
+Diwan Todar Mal Hall

 A very big hall in memory of Seth Todar Mal who purchased land by paying gold coins for the cremation of the said martyrs lies behind the main gurdwara.